Lakes & Lagoon

-A better understanding of the lakes and drainage will lead to more informed management decisions and works that will improve water quality for people and wildlife.
+A better understanding of the lakes, lagoon (boating lake) and related drainage will lead to better informed management decisions and works that will improve water quality for people and wildlife.

-Five new information panels were produced (below) to explain about the lakes and lagoon in more detail.
-The panels provide background information, some key facts from the Research project and proposals for the future.
+Five information panels were produced (below) during the consultation period to explain about the lakes and lagoon in some detail.
+The panels provide background information, key findings of the Research project and proposals for the future.

 - Dredging more silt from the lake bed to deepen the water

 - Creating new reed beds around the lake edges from the dredged material

 - Refreshing the existing islands and creating new ones

 - Automating the sluice gate that controls the water level